afzaalb/watch-mo/README.md

 # Watch-Mo

-Simple React App using TMDB api for movies, tv shows and people
+Simple React App using TMDB api for movies, tv shows and people.
+Torrents for movies are also supported in `v1.1.0` and above.

 ## Getting Started